agustrionopj/NEW-BosschaWeb/content/en/post/erupsi/index.md

 projects: []
 ---

-Terkait dengan berita erupsi gunung Tangkuban Parahu, diharapkan kepada para pengunjung maupun calon pengunjung Observatorium Bosscha untuk sejenak <font color='red'>membaca dan mengecek segala berita yang beredar di media massa maupun media sosial serta membandingkannya dengan rilis resmi dari Pusat Vulkanologi dan Mitigasi Bencana Geologi</font> pada tautan <a href="http://www.vsi.esdm.go.id/index.php/gunungapi/aktivitas-gunungapi" target=_blank>berikut</a>.
+As we closely follow the news about the eruption of Mount Tangkuban Parahu, we are expecting all potential visitors of Bosscha Observatory <font color='red'>to read and check all news that circulated on social media and fact-check it with the official announcements from the Center of Volcanology and Geological Disaster Mitigation (Pusat Vulkanologi dan Mitigasi Bencana Geologi, PVMBG)</font> on the following <a href="http://www.vsi.esdm.go.id/index.php/gunungapi/aktivitas-gunungapi" target=_blank>link</a>.

-Terima kasih.
+Thank you.